Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

 The sweeping cluster QMC approach employed in this work is a new method developed by us, which works well in constrained quantum lattice models~\cite{Yan2019,ZY2020improved,Yan2021,ZYan2022}.
-Prior to sweeping cluster QMC, to solve the QDM or QLM types of constrained models, one had to rely on either exact diagonalization of small systems, or variational approaches such as DMRG that suffer from finite-size effects on the cylindrical geometry~\cite{Krishanu2015}, or the projector Monte Carlo approaches, which include the Green's function~\cite{Ivanov2004,Ralko2005,Ralko2006,Vernay2006,Ralko2007,Plat2015} and diffusion Monte Carlo schemes~\cite{OFS2005,OFS2006}.
+Prior to the development of sweeping cluster QMC, in order to solve the QDM or QLM types of constrained models, one had to rely on either exact diagonalization of small systems, variational approaches such as DMRG that suffer from finite-size effects on cylindrical geometries~\cite{Krishanu2015}, projector Monte Carlo approaches (which include the Green's function~\cite{Ivanov2004,Ralko2005,Ralko2006,Vernay2006,Ralko2007,Plat2015} and diffusion Monte Carlo schemes~\cite{OFS2005,OFS2006}), or sampling directly in height space and discarding the unconstrained configurations~\cite{Banerjee_2013,PhysRevB.90.245143,PhysRevB.94.115120}.
 These projector Monte Carlo methods obey the geometric constraints but are not efficient away from the RK point~\cite{OFS2005walk} and only work at $T=0$.
-Furthermore, there does not exist any cluster update for the projector methods.
-On the contrary, the sweeping cluster algorithm is based on the world-line Monte Carlo scheme~\cite{OFS2002,Alet2005a,Alet2005b} to sweep and update layer by layer along the imaginary time direction so that the local constraints (gauge field) are recorded by update lines.
-In this way, all the samplings are done in the restricted Hilbert space and it contains the cluster update scheme for constrained systems~\cite{ZY2020improved} and works at all temperatures.
-Proper finite size scaling analysis can then be carried out to explore phase transitions and critical phenomena.
+Furthermore, there does not exist any cluster update schemes for the projector methods.
+On the contrary, the sweeping cluster algorithm, based on the world-line Monte Carlo scheme~\cite{OFS2002,Alet2005a,Alet2005b}, is designed to sweep and update layer-by-layer along the imaginary-time direction so that the local constraints (gauge fields) are recorded by the update lines.
+In this way, all the samplings are performed in the restricted Hilbert space and it provides a cluster update scheme for constrained systems~\cite{ZY2020improved} that works at all temperatures.
+Proper finite-size-scaling analyses can then be carried out to explore phase transitions and critical phenomena.